 If a candidate moves from one employer to another and wishes to continue with his programme of practical experience, then arrangements must be made in order that an Approved Executive with the new employer continues with the necessary supervision.
 Before embarking on this exercise, the Approved Executive must obtain full details of the candidate’s previous experience.

-(iv) From time to time, the JSE will arrange courses relating to the Listings Requirements and all Approved Executives must attend these, within the time periods prescribed by the JSE, in order to remain registered.
+(iv) From time to time, the JSE will arrange courses relating to the Requirements and all Approved Executives must attend these, within the time periods prescribed by the JSE, in order to remain registered.

 (v) the sponsor’s Approved Executives must not have been: